Enter the input voltage and the output voltage into the calculator to determine the decibel attenuation.

 The following formula is used to calculate the decibel attenuation.

 dbv = 20* log10 (Vo / V in )

 - Where dbv is the attenuation in decibels

 - Vo is the output voltage

 Attenuation is defined as the reduction of power being supplied to a device caused by an attenuator.

 - Next, determine the input voltage.

 - Finally, calculate the attenuation.

 Calculate the attenuation using the formula above.

-An attenuator is a two port resistive network.
-It is used reduced the power being supplied to a device.
+An attenuator is a two-port resistive network.
+It is used to reduce the power being supplied to a device.
 The attenuation is the size of this reduction in power expressed in decibels.